Nanako Todo

-Nanako Todo (東藤 なな子, Todo Nanako) is a Japanese basketball player.
-She competed at the 2020 Summer Olympics. and at the 2020 Summer Olympics, winning a silver medal.
+Nanako Todo (東藤 なな子, Todo Nanako) is a Japanese professional basketball player for the Toyota Boshoku Sunshine Rabbits of the Women's Japan Basketball League (WJBL).
+Todo represented Japan at the 2020 Summer Olympics, winning a silver medal with the team.

 Career

 She represented Japan in the 2018 FIBA U17 Women's Asian Championship, and 2019 FIBA U19 Women's Basketball Championship.